 Among the areas controlled by Navarre in the 10th century was the county of Aragón (one of the many making up the Spanish marches), located along the valley of the river Aragón (between Catalonia and Navarre).
 Aragón scarcely made an impact at that moment, but within 150 years the kingdom of Aragón was to have a major impact on Iberian politics.

-By the end of the 10th century, then, all the major Christian “actors” had made their appearance on the Iberian stage: León, Castile (for these, see Asturias), Navarre, Aragón and the county of Barcelona (Catalonia).
+By the end of the 10th century, then, all the major Christian “actors” had made their appearance on the Iberian stage: León (see Asturias), Castile, Navarre, Aragón and the county of Barcelona (Catalonia).
 Of these, only two –León and Navarre— were kingdoms.
 Ironically, León was to lose its pre-eminence to Castile, and Navarre was to be overshadowed by Aragón, and the political life of Catalonia subsumed under that of Aragón.

 For the 10th century, the politics of al-Andalus largely governed events in the Peninsula but behind Christian subservience there lay expansionist dreams.
 Those dreams received a major boost in the 11th century with the dramatic collapse and fragmentation of the caliphate of Córdoba.
 Suddenly it was the politics of the Christian kingdoms that governed events and proud al-Andalus was reduced to politically impotent mini-states (taifas).

 Barton, Simon A History of Spain 2nd. ed.
 Basingstoke, Hampshire 2009.

 Collins, Roger Early Medieval Spain: Unity in Diversity 400-1000 2nd. ed.
 Basingstoke, Hampshire 1995

 Fletcher, Richard The Quest for the Cid London 1989

 Lomax, Derek W. La Reconquista Barcelona 1984